 Support of authorization and authentication of third party identities in IMS sessions.

 - 3GPP SA2 has defined support for the authorization, signing, and verification of third party user identity information in IMS through TS 23.228 Annex AF.
 Corresponding procedures and functionalities have been introduced by CT1 in TS 24.229, under clauses 5.7.1.25, 5.7.1.28, 5.10.10.3, and Annex V. To fully support these capabilities, corresponding charging mechanisms are also required.
 A third party user in this context belongs to a third party network, such as an enterprise or private network.
 Based on operator policies, IMS entities in the originating network (S-CSCF, IMS AS, or IBCF) may invoke the signing of Rich Call Data (RCD) information or RCD URL.
 Similarly, in the terminating IMS network, one of these entities may invoke signature verification of the RCD information or RCD URL received in an incoming SIP INVITE request, via a verification AS.
-The network may charge for the invocation of signing on the originating side or signature verification on the terminating side.
-Additionally, the third party user identity may need to be recorded for charging purposes.
+The network can charge for signing on the originating side or signature verification on the terminating side.
+Additionally, the third party user identity can be recorded for charging purposes.

 Support of AR communication.

 - 3GPP SA2 has enhanced the IMS architecture and procedures for data channel services to incorporate support for AR services, as specified in TS 23.228 Annex AC.9.
 Corresponding indications have been introduced by CT4 in TS 29.176 clauses 6.1.6.2.4 and 6.1.6.2.6.
 The AR application server provides network assisted rendering, while an IMS Media Function provides the required network assisted AR media processing.
-AR communication may be charged based on usage duration.
+AR communication can be charged based on usage duration.
 This requires capturing specific AR charging information, allowing operators to set different rates for audio, video and AR by distinguishing their media types.

 4 Objective